Marge Simpson: Reception

 At the 44th Primetime Emmy Awards, Kavner received a Primetime Emmy Award for Outstanding Voice-Over Performance for voicing Marge in the season three episode "I Married Marge".
 In 2004, Kavner and Dan Castellaneta (the voice of Homer) won a Young Artist Award for "Most Popular Mom & Dad in a TV Series".
 For her performance in The Simpsons Movie, Kavner was nominated for "Best Voice Acting in an Animated Feature" at the 2007 Annie Awards, but lost to Ian Holm from Ratatouille.
 Kavner's emotional performance in the movie got positive reviews and one critic said she "gave what must be the most heartfelt performance ever."
 Various episodes in which Marge is prominently featured have been nominated for Emmy Awards for Outstanding Animated Program, including "The Way We Weren't" in 2004 and "Life on the Fast Lane", which won the award in 1990.
 In 2000, Marge and the rest of the Simpson family were awarded a star on the Hollywood Walk of Fame located at 7021 Hollywood Boulevard.

 Marge has been ranked highly in lists of the top television mothers of all time.
 She was ranked first on Entertainment Weekly's list in 1994; first on Fox News' list in 2005; eighth on CityNews' list in 2008; and was included in Time's list of the "10 Best Moms Ever".
 In a 2004 poll in the United Kingdom, Marge was named the "most respected mother" by respondents.
 Still in 2004, Marge was ranked third in a poll conducted by the Opinion Research Company.
 In May 2012, Marge was one of the 12 moms chosen by users of iVillage on their list of "Mommy Dearest: The TV Moms You Love".
 AOL has named Marge the 24th "Most Memorable Female TV Character".
 Her relationship with Homer was included in TV Guide's list of "The Best TV Couples of All Time".

 Religious writer Kenneth Briggs has written that "Marge is my candidate for sainthood ...
 She lives in the real world, she lives with crises, with flawed people.
 She forgives and she makes her own mistakes.
 She is a forgiving, loving person ... absolutely saintly."

+Marge and Lisa are James L. Brooks's favorite characters in the series, and the two with whom he identifies with most.
+Marge and Lisa are more popular than Homer and Bart in Japan, France, and many French speaking countries.
+Matt Groening has spoken fondly of them, though he prefers Homer and Bart.
+Sam Simon also prefers Homer and Bart finding Marge and Lisa to be too "goody two-shoes" for his tastes.